suhovius/acts_as_list/README.md

 # ActsAsList

+## NOTE!

+This is clone of original acts_as_list gem with additions that were needed for my project.
+So, please use original gem (https://github.com/swanandp/acts_as_list).
+Do not use this edition.

 ## Description

 This `acts_as` extension provides the capabilities for sorting and reordering a number of objects in a list.
 The class that has this specified needs to have a `position` column defined as an integer on the mapped database table.